acald-creator/jenkins-on-aws-capstone-original/README.md

+## Udacity
-# Udacity Cloud DevOps Capstone Project
+> Cloud DevOps Capstone Project, Completed May 14, 2020

+## About Project

-> In this capstone project, I applied my skills and knowledge that I've gained throughout the Cloud DevOps Nanodegree program.
+This project is the capstone for Cloud DevOps Nanodegree program which comprise of all that I learned through the materials.
+In this capstone project, I applied my skills and knowledge that I've gained throughout the Cloud DevOps Nanodegree program.

-## Project Tasks
+### Project Tasks

 * AWS Environment / Console
 * Utilize Jenkins to implement CI/CD